astrokings/akguide/docs/eng/107spacedock.md

 The Commander and Flagship assigned to Planetary Defense can perform other duties as well.

-**If the Commander assigned to Planetary Defense is absent when the planet is engaged with an enemy fleet, a random Commander will assume the role.**
+<font color="red">**If the Commander assigned to Planetary Defense is absent when the planet is engaged with an enemy fleet, a random Commander will assume the role.**</font>